finsweet/reverse-proxy/readme.md

 ### Difference between Proxied / Unproxied DNS

-The main difference resides wether Cloudflare will intercept any request to the destination before it reaches it.
+The main difference resides whether Cloudflare will intercept any request to the destination before it reaches it.

 As a rule of thumb, only the reverse-proxied subdomains need to be proxied to intercept any request to them before it reaches Webflow's servers.

-Any DNS that is set to point a non-Webflow destination, like `cdn.finsweet.com` should be set to `DNS only`.
+Any DNS that is set to point to a non-Webflow destination, like `cdn.finsweet.com` should be set to `DNS only`.

-### Why are the Webflow sites poiting to proxy.webflow.com instead of proxy-ssl.webflow.com?
+### Why are the Webflow sites pointing to proxy.webflow.com instead of proxy-ssl.webflow.com?

 There are two reasons for this: